seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 - **Entry type is implicit in the level, not narrated.** A zone below market for a long is a limit; beyond market it needs a daily close through the level, and that condition goes in the Вход cell.
-- **A zone that cannot realistically fill inside 7–14 days is not published.** In a trending or overheated regime a mean-reversion pullback zone is the default failure mode — the entry is a breakout retest or nothing.
+- **A zone is published only if it sits inside ONE standard deviation of the coin's own volatility over the SECTION's own window** — `vol × √H`, measured from the frozen price to the near edge of the zone, with `H` the horizon the section's own heading prints (fourteen days for `СОЗРЕВАЕТ`).
+In a trending or overheated regime a mean-reversion pullback zone is the default failure mode — the entry is a breakout retest or nothing.
+  **No numeral is introduced and no input is new:** `vol` is the coin's own structural field, the window is one the answer already prints, and the resulting bar is the touch probability of a one-sigma barrier — which this run already computes and prints for every item under «Шанс дойти до зоны». **This is the PUBLICATION test the sentence that stood here always required and never named** (map inv.
+58): `gap` governs WITHDRAWAL and nothing else, so one rule had a computation at one end and a judgement at the other, and a judgement taken in the minute before publication returns a different answer every run.
+  **Measured across two runs:** 07.09 published a short whose zone carried 8.2 % over seven days and 21.8 % over fourteen; 15.09 refused nine coins whose best carried 2.75 % and 11.9 %, on the same sentence, with every one of those numbers computed and on the page.
+Under this test both runs agree and neither verdict is a taste.
+A run refuses a zone by this computation and names it in the appendix; **it may not refuse a zone that passes, and it may not publish one that does not.** The printed number stays the seven-day one (§2) — the test is the section's window, the display is unchanged.
 - **A level carried in state is re-verified against live price before reuse.** If price has left the zone, the recommendation is withdrawn by name in the first line («снимаю X — цена ушла на +N%») before anything else.